Do Roaches Cause Asthma?

 Mechanisms Underlying Cockroach Allergen-Induced Allergic Inflammation

 The allergens from cockroaches can cause an immune response in the body, leading to inflammation and airway obstruction.
+The body’s immune response to a particular allergen, such as cockroach proteins, can lead to the development of allergic disease.
 There are specific reasons for this immune response:

 IgE Antibodies and Cockroach Allergens